jagprog5/sdl-rust-ui/README.md

 For usage, see the [examples](./examples/) and documentation.

-# Widget
+# What's Special?

-A [widget](./src/widget/widget.rs) is a part of the interface.
-They are composed in a tree hierarchy in which a parent can contain some number of children.
+## Screen Updates

+Some GUI frameworks assume that the screen updates all the time, e.g. 60fps.
+Especially immediate mode GUIs.
+This makes the update order pretty lenient.
+If A depends on B, and A is updated before B, then A will be drawn with B's state from one frame behind.
+For most frameworks this doesn't matter, since once the next frame comes around it will get back in sync with the underlying data.

+With this framework, the screen only needs to be updated once something happens.
+Everything will look as it should _within that same frame_.
+For the provided examples, the idle CPU usage is very near 0.

 ## Sizing Information

-A widget provides sizing information to be used by the parent:

-- for both the width and height, each:
-    - minimum length
-    - maximum length
-    - preferred portion (e.g. 50% of parent)
-    - length failure policies (offset applied if a minimum or maximum can't be fulfilled by parent)
-- requested aspect ratio

-## Drawing

-The parent accumulates sizing information from all the children and determines their positions for this frame.
-Once the positions are known, they are all updated, then all drawn.

-Although sizing information is recalculated each frame, widgets should cache and reuse textures when appropriate.
+Widgets compose a tree hierarchy.
+Parent widgets receive sizing information from the children and layout appropriately.

+I haven't seen sizing or layouts expressed in this specific way; most frameworks use a preferred size.
+Here, a preferred portion is used instead.
+This works well for letting the UI scale with the window size.
+There's also support for aspect ratios and "length failure" policies (what happens if a minimum or maximum can't be fulfilled by the parent).

-## std-lib
+# std-lib

-Widgets
  - [vertical layout](./src/layout/vertical_layout.rs)
  - [horizontal layout](./src/layout/horizontal_layout.rs)
  - [scroll area](./src/layout/scroller.rs)